 PWD only uses themes with huge user pools, like over 10,000 happy installations with predominantly good reviews, and a track record of publishing timely updates.
 The review chats online will tell us a lot about how trustworthy a theme has proved to be over time: are they staying current, functional, with great features, and user-friendly?
 Do they offer updates that are universally embraced?

-Take the free update!
+Take the free update, or pay the new license fee!
 It has been published for a reason.

 Plugins—These are important add-ons to your website